 Those cereal bars, sandwiches and drinks thrown in your backpack are fine!

 For the comfort of yourself and other guests, a shirt/top and shoes must be worn at all times whilst in the parks, whatever the season.
-Remember to dress appropriately for the weather conditions.

 Children must not wear shoes with wheels in them, for their own safety and for that of other guests.